Social network structure and the spread of complex contagions from a population genetics perspective: Our model

+where $a(\bar{y})$ captures selection and $b(\bar{y})$ captures diffusion strength.
+The process has absorbing boundary conditions at $\bar{y} = 0,1$ (since a population with all equal types will remain unchanged).
+We can summarize the behavior of this process with a selection pressure $s$, which we define in the standard way from population genetics \cite{ewens2012mathematical},

+This selection pressure determines whether the contagion will on average tend to grow $(s > 0)$ or shrink $(s < 0)$ and its magnitude measures the strength of selection as compared to the influence of random drift.

+The rates from equation \cref{eq:expectation} or equivalently the selection strength $s(\bar{y})$ from \cref{eq:s_def} define an effective diffusion process on the space of $\bar{y}$, as shown in \cref{eq:diffusion}.
+The properties of $\bar{y}(t)$ according to this process will mimic the properties of the true evolution of $\bar{y}(t)$ on the network.}

-Thus, the key task for understanding the dynamics of the population is to find the local distribution of $y$ seen by individuals of different types.
-This allows us to compute the above expectation values and find the effective diffusion dynamics governing the stochastic process.
-How the individuals are distributed among the network (and thus the local distribution of $y$) will depend on the network structure and the form of the functions $f(y)$.
-If the expectation values in \cref{eq:n_plus,eq:n_minus} depend on additional degrees of freedom beyond the global value of $y$, then a higher-dimensional diffusion process may be necessary to model the full dynamics on the graph accurately (see the section ``Networks with Degree Distributions'').
+Thus, the key task for understanding the dynamics of the population is to find the local distribution of $y$ seen by individuals of different types, which allows us to compute the expectation values in \cref{eq:expectation} and hence the effective selection strength $s(\bar{y})$ from \cref{eq:s_def}.
+How the individuals are distributed among the network (and thus the local distribution of $y$) will depend on the network structure and the form of the functions $f_{1/2}(y)$.
+If the expectation values in \cref{eq:expectation} depend on additional degrees of freedom beyond the global value $\bar{y}$, then a higher-dimensional diffusion process (tracking more than just the global value $\bar{y}$ may be necessary to model the full dynamics on the graph accurately.}